mine-cetinkaya-rundel/sta101_sp15/Sta101_S15_web/syllabus/index.md

 See [course info](/info/#grading) for grading breakdown.

-Cumulative numerical averages of 90 - 100 are guaranteed at least an A-, 80 - 89 at least a B-, and 70 - 79 at least a C-.
-These ranges may be lowered, but they will not be raised, e.g., if everyone has averages in the 90s, everyone gets at least an A-.
-The exact ranges for letter grades will be determined after the final exam.
+Grades will be curved and exact ranges for letter grades will be determined after the final exam (at the end of the course after overall averages have been calculated).
+As a point of reference, an average of 70 or above is guaranteed a C-.
 The more evidence there is that the class has mastered the material, the more generous the curve will be.

 * * *